TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Introduction

-The academic community has extensively explored several feature selection criteria to evaluate a feature's relevance \cite{KhaireDhanalakshmi:2019}, including distance measures \cite{Basseville:1989,AlmuallimDietterich:1994}, dependency measures \cite{Modrzejewski:1993}, consistency measures \cite{Arauzo-AzofraBenitezEtAl:2008} and information measures \cite{VergaraEstevez:2014}.
-In brief, an appropriate feature selection criterion $\mathcal Q$ must be robust and deterministic, i.e., such that the feature selection is consistent and reproducible for the same type of settings and data.
-The prevailing method for quantifying dependencies is mutual information \cite{Shannon:1948}.
-Mutual information quantifies the amount of information variables $\vec{X}$ and $Y$ share about each other.
+The feature-selection criterion $\mathcal Q$ can be used as a score that allows the identified features to be ranked by relevance prior to subsequent data analyses.
+The academic community has extensively explored several feature-selection criteria to evaluate a feature's relevance \citep{KhaireDhanalakshmi:2019}, including distance measures \citep{Basseville:1989,AlmuallimDietterich:1994}, dependency measures \citep{Modrzejewski:1993}, consistency measures \citep{Arauzo-AzofraBenitezEtAl:2008}, and information measures \citep{VergaraEstevez:2014}.
+Ideally, feature-selection criteria are not restricted to specific type of dependencies, are robust against imprecise values in the data, and are deterministic, i.e., such that the feature selection is consistent and reproducible for the same set of variables, type of settings, and data.
+The prevailing method for quantifying multivariate dependences is mutual information, which determines the relevance of variables in terms of their joint mutual dependence to a property of interest \citep{Shannon:1948}.

 There are several reasons to consider mutual-information-based quantities for feature selection.
-The two most important reasons are: (i) mutual information quantifies nonlinear statistical dependencies and (ii) mutual information provides an intuitive quantification of relevance for a feature subset $\vec{X}' \subseteq \vec{X}$ relative to an output $Y$ \cite{VergaraEstevez:2014}.
-However, mutual information requires to estimate probability densities, which are problematic for high-dimensional data sets and are difficult to obtain from continuous distributions.
+The two most important reasons are: (i) mutual information quantifies multivariate nonlinear statistical dependencies and (ii) mutual information provides an intuitive quantification of the relevance for a feature subset $\vec{X}' \subseteq \vec{X}$ relative to an output $Y$ \citep{VergaraEstevez:2014}: it is bounded from below (for statistically independent variables with respect to an output) and can be bounded from above (for functional dependence variables), increases as the number of sample sizes increases, and quantifies the strength of the dependence based on a mathematical rigorous framework from communication theory \citep{Shannon:1948}.
+However, mutual information requires probability distributions, which are problematic for high-dimensional data sets and are difficult to obtain from real-valued data samples of continuous distributions.

-Prior investigations have implemented diverse approaches to address the problem: cumulative mutual information CMI \cite{NguyenMuellerEtAl:2013}, multivariate maximal correlation analysis MAC \cite{NguyenMuellerEtAl:2014a}, maximal information coefficient MIC \cite{ReshefReshefEtAl:2011}, universal dependency analysis UDS \cite{NguyenMandrosEtAl:2016,WangRomanoEtAl:2017}, and mutual-information-based feature selection algorithms originally developed for discrete data \cite{KwakChong-Ho:2002,ChowHuang:2005,EstevezTesmerEtAl:2009,HuZhangEtAl:2011,BennasarHicksEtAl:2015}.
-The list is far from complete.
-However, all aforementioned measures are based on clustering, discretization, or estimation of probability densities of continuous data distributions; and thus make feature selection extremely dependent on the technique being used and requires to compute the feature selection criterion for each possible dependency in the data.